❄ 'Snowshoeing in the French Alps' - by Lindsay Cannon ❄

 Will I need to carry a heavy rucksack?

-No – you’re spared the ordeal!
+No – you’re spared that ordeal.
 A trip like this, a six-day journey totalling around 80 km over the week, is much more enjoyable with a light rucksack with just a few items for your use.
 Your main luggage will be picked up each morning from your hotel and taken to your next hotel by taxi.
 It makes life simpler, and the walk easier.
 You will need to carry a small day rucksack of about 25-30 litres in size with some items such as lunch, water, spare warm and waterproof layers, spare gloves, hat, and equipment such as a snow shovel, very useful for digging a seat in the snow for lunch!
 Your snowshoes, walking poles and all other equipment is supplied for you and included in the trip fee.

 What is it like to ‘journey’ through the mountains in the snow in winter?

-The standout experiences and sights of snowshoeing in the Alps.
+The HIGHLIGHTS of snowshoeing in the Alps

 When to go